 Blueberry Crumb Cake

-This blueberry crumb cake combines the sweetness of blueberries with a tender & moist cake base, all crowned with a golden brown and buttery streusel topping.
+This blueberry crumb cake combines the sweetness of blueberries with a tender & moist cake base, all crowned with a golden brown brown streusel topping.
 Whether enjoyed as an addition to your morning coffee, or as an after dinner dessert, this blueberry crumb cake is sure to satisfy your sweet cravings.

 Ingredients